Q42/autovars/README.md

 React was built with a nice shadow DOM to be able to quickly execute view changes.
-But that doesn't help when child components have their own set of calculation to run before they can render themselves.
+But that doesn't help when child components have their own set of calculations to run before they can render themselves.
 Those still have to run before every render.

-On approach is to separate logic and view and keep the React components as dumb as possible.
+One approach is to separate logic and view and keep the React components as dumb as possible.
 This is the approach Flux takes.

 AutoVars goes in the other direction by making the components smarter so